 Just turn up, whatever the weather!
 There is no need to book (unless a group of 10+).

 (Booking is required for school/college groups, and any group of 10 or more.
 This is to ensure the overall group size is manageable for the guide.
-In the unlikely event too many people turn up for a walk, the guide will call for a backup, or if a back up is not available, restrict the numbers).
+In the unlikely event too many people turn up for a walk, the guide will call for a backup, or if a back up is not available, may have to restrict the numbers).

 The Town Walk

 As you walk in William Shakespeare's footsteps from Birthplace to grave, along the historic spine of ancient Stratford, your guide will unravel the Shakespeare story.
 It's like walking through the pages of history.
 You will see the houses connected to William Shakespeare and his family - The Birthplace, Nash's House and the site of New Place, and the beautiful Hall's Croft.
-If you have free time after the walk, you may wish to visit the houses and take advantage of a special discount offered to Stratford Town Walk customers (2FOR1 entry).
+If you have free time after the walk, you may wish to visit the houses and take advantage of a special discount offered to Stratford Town Walk customers (30% off entry).

 Discover Stratford's American connections and the unique collection of lampposts from around the world.
 A tour of many cities and countries!!